Aiven-Open/klaw-docs/docs/docs/howto/installation/configure-klaw-wizard.rst

     dev1.kafkassl.truststore.pwd=trustme
     dev1.kafkassl.truststore.type=JKS

 2. Configure Environments

-Environments are wrappers over your kafka clusters.
-You can have multiple environments connected to one Kafka cluster with different settings

-You can add any number of environments.
-Only users with SUPERADMIN roles (or check allowed permission) can add by default.
+Environments are wrappers over your Kafka clusters.
+You can add any number of environments and have multiple environments connected to one Kafka cluster with different settings.
+Only users with SUPERADMIN roles (or check allowed permission) can add environments by default.

-You can configure min max partitions, replication factors, prefix or suffix for topic names.
+Additionally, you can configure the partitions, replication factors, topic prefixes, and suffixes for your Kafka topics under Kafka environments.

 3. Test Kafka connectivity

-After configuring environments, you may test the connectivity by clicking the validate button.
+After configuring environments, you can test the connection by clicking the validate button.

 .. image:: /../../../_static/images/EnvStatus.png

-3. Configure Tenant and Environment hierarchy
+4. Configure Tenant and Environment hierarchy

-Under Settings, configure property `klaw.tenant.config`
+Klaw is multi-tenant by default.
+Every tenant has its own set of Kafka environments, and users of one tenant cannot view/access topics, or acls from other tenants.
+To configure tenants, navigate to **Dashboard -> Settings**, and look for `klaw.tenant.config`.

 Example ::